IIIF/cookbook-recipes/recipe/0011-book-3-behavior/index.md

 This Manifest represents an Ethiopic accordion book with a continuous layout running left-to-right.
 It has four images that, when using the `"behavior": "continuous"` property, will display as a single continuous image in the viewer.

-_Note: As of the writing of this recipe, the `behavior` value of `continuous` has no noticeable effect in the Universal Viewer demonstration linked below, but you can see the continuous layout in Mirador 3.
-For forward compatibility, it is a part of the recipe._
+_Note: The `"behavior": "continuous"` property currently has no noticeable effect in Universal Viewer.
+(Should we keep the UV link or remove it?)

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest-continuous.json" %}